thatsamsonkid/react-fuego/README.md

 # **STILL UNDER DEVELOPMENT**

 This package is but at the beginning of its creation.
-Will be publishing a
+Will be publishing a version 1.0.0 once library is more useful/functional

 # React Fuego Mission